Innocent Eyes (2003 Delta Goodrem album): Set list

-Tour
+Tour dates

-Goodrem launched The Visualise Tour in 2005 where she performed songs from Innocent Eyes and her second album Mistaken Identity.
-She performed 10 arena shows in Australian capital cities.
-The show on 24 July at Acer Arena in Sydney was filmed for inclusion on the live DVD for the concert tour entitled The Visualise Tour: Live in Concert, which was released on 13 November 2005.
-The DVD peaked at number one on the Australian ARIA DVD Chart and was certified four times platinum for sales of 60,000 units.

 Commercial performance

 Innocent Eyes debuted at number one on the Australian ARIA Albums Charts on 31 March 2003 with sales of over 70,000 copies, accrediting platinum and knocking Norah Jones's album Come Away with Me from the top spot.
 The album went on to spend twenty-nine weeks at number one.
 This broke John Farnham's record of twenty-five weeks at number one with Whispering Jack (1986).
 Innocent Eyes was then tied with Neil Diamond's album Hot August Night (1972) for spending the most weeks at number one in Australian history.
 Its accreditation reached to fourteen times platinum.
-The album became the highest selling album in Australia for 2003, spent eighty-seven weeks in the top one hundred, and won six ARIA Awards for Highest Selling Album, Best Female Artist, Breakthrough Artist – Album, Best Pop Release and Channel V's Oz Artist of the Year.
+The album became the highest-selling album in Australia for 2003, spent eighty-seven weeks in the top one hundred, and won six ARIA Awards for Highest Selling Album, Best Female Artist, Breakthrough Artist – Album, Best Pop Release and Channel V's Oz Artist of the Year.
 In 2004 the album again won the award for Highest Selling Album.
 It went to sell over a million copies in Australia.
-In the UK, the album debuted on the charts at number two behind Beyoncé Knowles's album Dangerously in Love (2003).
+In the UK, the album debuted on the charts at number two behind Beyoncé's album Dangerously in Love (2003).
 It spent thirty-one weeks in the top seventy-five, and became the eighteenth highest-selling album for 2003.
 Innocent Eyes is the second highest- selling album by an Australian female singer in the 2000s, behind Kylie Minogue's album Fever which sold over six million copies worldwide.

 On 23 December 2003 it was announced that the one millionth copy of the album had been released to retail, the disc was specially marked by Sony and the buyer would receive a plaque commemorating the milestone.
 On 7 January 2010, Innocent Eyes was announced as Australia's top-selling album for the 2000s, for which Goodrem received a special award at the 2010 ARIA No. 1 Awards in Sydney on 22 July 2010.